sakshi072/fetch-DE-internship/README.md

 * Tokenization
 * Anonymization

-I have used Anonymization and Hash function to mask the PII data ip and device_id.
+I have used Hash function to mask the PII data ip and device_id.
-For the ip I have used anonymizeip that anonymizing IP addresses.
-Both IPv4 and IPv6 addresses are supported.
-For the device_id I have used a custom hashing function where I am replacing the last 4 digits of the id with '9999'.
+For the ip and device_id I have used a custom hashing function where I am replacing the last index of each delimeter separated string in ip and device_id with either 8 or 9 conditionally.
+This is will detect in case of duplicates.
 This generates masked PII data which is a one way masking and cannot be reveresed once performed.

 #### - What will be your strategy for connecting and writing to Postgres